md-zaman/kubernetes/notes-mm.md

 ### 11. Cluster Architecture

-We will use the analogy of ships

-We have two kinds of ships:

-    (a) Cargo Ships
-        - which does the actual work of carrying containers accross the sea

-    (b) Control Ships
-        - that are responsible for monitoring and managing the cargo ships

 Kubernetes cluster consists of a set of nodes which may be physical or virtual.
 It can be on-premise or on-cloud that hosts applications in the form of containers.
-This relate to the cargo ship in this analogy.
 The `Worker Nodes` are the ships that can load containers.
 But somebody needs to load the containers on the ships and not just load but plan to load, identify the right ships, store information about the ships, monitor or track the containers on the ships, manage the whole loading process, etc. This is done by the control ships.
 The control ships are the `Master nodes` in the Kubernetes cluster.